 Starting a classroom blog

 So, you’ve decided that your class would benefit from blogging.
 But how do you go about setting one up?
-The good news is that it’s never been quicker or easier to get blogging, and thanks to the plethora of different platforms out there, you need virtually no technical knowledge to do it.
+The good news is that it’s never been quicker or easier to get blogging, and thanks to the plethora of different blogging platforms out there, you need virtually no technical knowledge to do it.

 Using a personal blogging site

 There are numerous free blogging options that can easily be used by schools.
 They are usually free because they place small adverts at the bottom of your posts; if you want to get rid of these, there’s usually an option to pay to upgrade to ad free.
-Some of the best blogging platforms (which are free unless stated otherwise) include:
+Some of the best free blogging platforms (which are free unless stated otherwise) include: